spotify/reactochart/README.md

 If you just want to run the examples locally:

 1. Clone this repo and `cd` to the newly-created directory
-2. Run `npm serve` in your terminal
+2. Run `npm run serve` in your terminal (note: if you're running Python in v3 or higher you'll need to run `python -m http.server`)
 3. Go to [http://localhost:8000](http://localhost:8000)

 # Development